Consuelo Luz Arostegui: Education

 Luz studied Spanish through the Overseas Cambridge University in Lima, Peru and later studied literature and music at the New School for Social Research in New York City.
 Further studies included drama at the Stella Adler Theater Studio.

 Career

 In 1974, she moved her family to New Mexico where she met Rabbi Chavah Carp in Taos, who presented her with a collection of ancient Ladino prayers with text and music with a request that she learn them and sing them at community festivals and services.
 This sparked Luz's interest in Ladino music and inspired her first Sephardic CD, Dezeo, in 2000.
 Since then Luz has performed internationally and produced and released many more recordings and this has led her to explore more deeply her Sephardic Jewish heritage.

 Her work has received positive reviews by various publications and broadcasters.
-Her music has been played on the national Hearts of Space Radio network and KUNM, and has been broadcast on BBC.
+Her music has been played on the national Hearts of Space Radio network and KUNM, and has been broadcast on the BBC.